April 2026

 03 · score Mean pairwise distance For each group of N embeddings, compute mean pairwise cosine distance.
 Average across problems.
 Paired t-test on problem-level deltas: same problem, panel vs thinking, whose samples are further apart?

 04 · sanity Discrete-mode check DBSCAN on the embeddings (eps=0.25, cosine).
-If spread goes up but cluster count is flat, the lift is continuous-variance — same one strategy explored from more angles.
+If spread goes up but cluster count is flat, the lift is continuous-variance: one strategy explored from more angles.

 The pipeline ran on two benchmarks, paired problem-for-problem.
 Every comparison below is same-problem, same-n.

-Mean pairwise cosine distance across the N traces a model produces on one problem is a direct proxy for per-sample search volume: how much of the solution surface a single independent sample touches before committing.
-Higher distance, wider search.
-Panel's per-sample volume is larger than thinking's on both benchmarks, with nearly identical relative effect sizes.
+Mean pairwise cosine distance across the N traces a model produces on one problem proxies per-sample search volume: how much of the solution surface a single independent sample touches before committing.
+Higher distance means wider search.
+Panel's per-sample volume is larger than thinking's on both benchmarks, with matching relative effect sizes.

 MATH500 Δ rel